imteekay/machine-learning-research/books/an-introduction-to-statistical-learning-wtih-applications-in-python/classification.md

 ## Multiple Logistic Regression

 - In multiple logistic regression, we now consider the problem of predicting a binary response using multiple predictors.
+- We use the maximum likelihood method to estimate the βs: β₀,β₁,...,βp.
 - There are dangers and subtleties associated with performing regressions involving only a single predictor when other predictors may also be relevant.
   - The results obtained using one predictor may be quite different from those ob- tained using multiple predictors, especially when there is correlation among the predictors.